scott-22/instagram-message-formatter/README.md

 # Instagram Message Formatter

-Formats Instagram message data downloaded from the Instagram data download request.
+This program formats Instagram message data downloaded from the Instagram data download request.
-Parses through the JSON file and writes to an HTML file.
+It parses through the downloaded JSON file and writes to an HTML file, which is styled by the CSS file.